Fire and rescue services

 Call 119 in Phnom Penh or go to a hospital.
 Outside of Phnom Penh you will need to contact a hospital directly.

-Call police on 117 or contact the tourist police (see below).
+Call police on 117 or contact the tourist police in your area.

-The police may not have the resources to help you in an emergency.
-They may not have time to look into crimes.
+The police may not have the resources to help you in an emergency or look into reports of crime.

-Police stations and emergency numbers might not be available 24 hours a day.
+Police stations may not be available 24 hours a day.
 Phone operators may not speak English.

 Be wary of putting your fingerprint or signature on a police document if you can't read it.